Harry F. Byrd: Early life and education

-Harry Flood Byrd was born in Martinsburg, West Virginia, in 1887 (just two weeks after future fellow Virginia Senator Absalom Willis Robertson was born in the same community).
+Harry Flood Byrd was born in Martinsburg, West Virginia, in 1887 (just two weeks after future fellow U.S. senator Absalom Willis Robertson was born in the same community).
 His parents, Eleanor Bolling (Flood) and Richard Evelyn Byrd Sr., moved the young family to Winchester, Virginia, the same year.

-Young Harry Byrd's father became a wealthy apple grower in the Shenandoah Valley and published the Winchester Star newspaper.
+Young Harry Byrd's father became wealthy as an apple grower in the Shenandoah Valley, and publisher of the Winchester Star newspaper.
+He represented Winchester in the Virginia House of Delegates, and served as that body's Speaker from 1908 until 1914.
+He was the United States Attorney for the Western District of Virginia from 1914 until 1920.
 Harry initially attended the public schools, but received most of his education from the private Shenandoah Valley Academy in Winchester.

 Genealogy and family relations

 Byrd's ancestors included the First Families of Virginia.
-His paternal ancestors included William Byrd II of Westover Plantation (who established Richmond) and Robert "King" Carter of Corotoman.
+His paternal ancestors included Col Benjamin Harrison of Brandon Plantation, William Byrd II of Westover Plantation (who established Richmond) and Robert "King" Carter of Corotoman.
 His maternal ancestors included John Rolfe and Pocahontas.
 His ancestor William Byrd III squandered the Byrd family's once vast fortune through gambling and bad investments.

 One younger brother was Naval aviator and polar explorer Admiral Richard Evelyn Byrd (1888–1957).
-His other younger brother, Thomas Bolling Byrd (1890–1968) became an infantry captain during World War I. Their uncle Henry De La Warr Flood served in the House of Representatives of the U.S. Congress from Appomattox County from 1901 to 1921.
+His other younger brother, Thomas Bolling Byrd (1890–1968), became an infantry captain during World War I. Their uncle Henry De La Warr Flood served in the House of Representatives of the U.S. Congress from Appomattox County from 1901 to 1921.
 Another uncle from Appomattox County, Joel West Flood, served as that county's Commonwealth Attorney (1919 to 1932), in the U.S. Congress (beginning in 1932 to fill the vacancy caused by the death of Henry St. George Tucker), and as a state appellate Judge (of the Virginia Fifth Circuit, based in Richmond, from 1940 to 1964).